-Next time your doctor orders a progesterone test, please stop for a minute, and ask yourself: “When is the right day to do this test?”
+The next time your doctor orders a progesterone test, ask yourself: “When is the right day to do this test?”

-You make progesterone for just a brief 10-14 days after ovulation, which is the 10-14 before your period.
+You make progesterone ONLY during the brief 10-14 days following ovulation, which are the 10-14 days before your period.
 That’s your luteal phase.
-It doesn’t matter how long your cycle turns out to be.
-Your luteal phase is the final 10-14 days leading up to your period.
 You cannot expect to see any progesterone before then.

-Test progesterone when it’s highest, which is about halfway through your luteal phase.
-It’s when you are 5-7 days after ovulation, and 5-7 days before your period.
+You want to test progesterone when it’s highest, which is about halfway through your luteal phase.
+In other words, it’s when you are 5-7 days after ovulation and 5-7 days before your period.

 - 21-day cycle: Test progesterone on approximately day 14